- Home

 8. Non-surgical treatments are no longer effective

 Treatment for hip pain will depend on its cause.
 Many people find that they’re able to manage their pain with rest, lifestyle changes, and over-the-counter medication at first.
-But home remedies can sometimes begin to lose their effectiveness over time.
+However, home remedies can sometimes begin to lose their effectiveness over time.

-If you’re still experiencing pain or mobility issues having exhausted all non-surgical treatments, surgery may be the next option.
+If you’re still experiencing pain or mobility issues, having exhausted all non-surgical treatments, surgery may be the next option.

 How much does hip surgery cost?